 Deferred Inflows - In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-Deferred inflows at June 30, 2016 include \$1,374 for funding received through state appropriations for contributions to the MPSERS pension plan after the measurement date and \$4 related to the pension plan described in Note 5.
-Deferred inflows at June 30, 2015 related to the pension plan described in Note 5.
+Deferred inflows are related to the pension plan described in Note 5.

-Pensions - For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Michigan Public School Employees Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
+Pensions - For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Michigan Public School Employees' Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
 MPSERS uses the economic resources measurement focus and the full accrual basis of accounting.
 Contribution revenue is recorded as contributions are due, pursuant to legal requirements.
 Benefit payments (including refunds of employee contributions) are recognized as expense when due and payable in accordance with the benefit terms.
 Related plan investments are reported at fair value.